 Take a Look for Yourself

-If you’re considering building a new home in the Middletown-area, we invite you to check out the models and floor plans for our brand new Magnolia Ridge community.
+If you’re considering building a new home in the Middletown-area, we invite you to view our floor plans page.
 You can review 10 floor plans (both one-level and two-level plans) that may be ideal for your family's lifestyle.